Chia-Network/chia-docs/docs/architecture/timelords.md

 Furthermore, an attacker with a significantly faster timelord than anyone else could potentially run a long-range attack against the network with less than 42.7% of the total netspace.
 For security purposes, it is very important to maintain open designs of VDF hardware.

-> You can learn about potential attacks against Chia's network in [Section 3.14](/docs/consensus/attacks_and_countermeasures 'Section 3.14: Attacks and Countermeasures').
+> You can learn about potential attacks against Chia's network in the [Attacks and Countermeasures page](/docs/consensus-attacks).

 ## Types of Timelords